Billplz/Billplz-for-WooCommerce/readme.txt

 * NEW: Added ability to hard code API Key, X Signature Key and Collection ID
 * NEW: Mobile phone number regular expression pattern to ensure non mobile phone number are removed
 * NEW: Avoid cluttering the post meta key by using new table
+* NEW: Changed how X Signature Hash is constructed

 = 3.26.3 =
 * IMPROVED: Bank list is now synched with Billplz API docs.